 Molasses Butter

 Molasses butter is one of those simple recipes that feels like home to me.
-Growing up in Nova Scotia, molasses was a staple in our kitchen, especially on soft buttered rolls or toast.
-With just three ingredients—butter, molasses, and flaky salt—it’s easy to make in about 5 minutes.
+Growing up in Nova Scotia, molasses was a staple in our kitchen, especially on soft buttered rolls or brown bread.
+With just three ingredients—butter, molasses, and flaky salt—it’s easy to make in about five minutes.

 Jump to: